go2garret/Overture-Maps/README.md

 # DuckDB
 <p>
   We will be using DuckDB to access the data from Overturemaps, which is provided in Parquet files.
 DuckDB is a free SQL editor that handles parquet files.
 Get the latest version here: https://duckdb.org/.
 Download the CLI (command line tool).
 Within the CLI, we can easily run our SQL statements by copying an pasting from this document into the CLI tool.
-These statements are intended to be enough to get you going.
+These statements are intended to be enough to get you started, so customize them for your needs.
 </p>
 <p>
   Reminder, always check for the latest parquet file releases from the Overture Maps website!
 Reference the newest files in the statements below.